Rise-Vision/risevision-documentation/_posts/user/storage/Tagging/2014-10-01-what-is-tagging.md

 |                 |            | Southwest

-After creating the Lookup Tags above, the following Lookup Values will be available to Tag an Image or Video.
+After creating the Lookup tags above, the following lookup values will be available to tag an image or a video.

 |  Tag Name: Lookup Value |  Tag Name: Lookup Value  | Tag Name: Lookup Value |
 |---------|-------|------------|-----------|